Skip to table of contents

 A technically accessible course can still exclude learners if its learning design is inflexible or its assessments assume a narrow range of abilities.
 This stage evaluates whether the learning experience offers genuine multiple means across all three UDL dimensions: Engagement (the why of learning), Representation (the what), and Action and Expression (the how).

-It also assesses whether assessment tasks are designed equitably — whether the format of assessment is measuring the intended learning outcome or inadvertently measuring a learner's ability to perform under specific conditions that have nothing to do with the outcome being assessed.
-This is distinct from whether assessment platforms pass a technical checklist.
+It also assesses whether assessment tasks are designed equitably — whether the format of assessment is measuring the intended learning outcome, or inadvertently measuring a learner's ability to perform under conditions unrelated to that outcome.

 What this stage produces